ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/progress_report.md

 - Started the final statistical analysis but I kept getting errors so I erased it.
 Will be readdressing tomorrow.
 - Added some more analysis (written) to the code.
 - Added the session info at the end.

+Progress Report 5

+11/21/24, 10:47p

+- After consulting the class, I finally figured out what I was doing wrong and was able to run a logistic regression for my data.
+So data wrangling is concluded!
+- I started visualization which I will finish tomorrow.
+- I organized the Excel and Csv files into folders in the repo because things were getting cluttered and hard to find on GitHub
+- Linked my Rmd file and the folders into this md file so readers do not have to go back and forth :)